MichaelELeonard/SQLAlchemy-Challenge/README.md

 <img src="Pics/Stations.png" width="408" height="556">

 ## Temperature
-For the temperature static API route, the last year of temperature for the most active station was queried.
+For the temperature static API route, the last year of temperatures for the most active station was queried.
 The output data included:
 * Date
 * Temperature